yudaisme/yudaisme/README.md

 - Hi, I’m @yudaisme (ini yuda, or this is yuda)
 - 4 years experienced in web developer
-- Laravel, Vue, Javascript, Expres
+- Laravel, Vue, React, Javascript, Node